Britain shrugs off Brexit to enjoy boom in dealmaking

 Indeed, under Theresa May, who became prime minister in July 2016, the British government has adopted a more interventionist stance towards M&A by foreign companies.

-In October, it proposed new rules that would give lawmakers more say over takeovers of firms involved in the more sensitive technology and defence sectors.
+In October, it proposed new rules that would give lawmakers more say over takeovers of firms involved in the more sensitive technology and defense sectors.

 Even so, that stance has not deterred overseas businesses from attempting to buy British firms, said Dominic Morris, the head of UK M&A at law firm Allen & Overy.